Adding Two-Factor Auth to ownCloud

 In case admins want to enforce token-based auth and disallow login via password (with the exception of the login page of course), we added a config option that admins can set.
 In this case the ownCloud server will then deny authenticated requests if the password is the login password and not a device token.

-Token-based authentication is the foundation for second factor authentication.
-Based on Lukas Reschke’s proof of concept pull request I added internal two-factor auth support to ownCloud.
 Specifically, core will take care of the communication and management of second factor providers that are plugged into the system as apps.
-By decoupling core interfaces and specific two-factor auth (2FA) providers we keep the ownCloud core easier to maintain while allowing admins to create and install 2FA providers they want without needing to modify the ownCloud core.
+By decoupling core interfaces and specific 2FA providers we keep the ownCloud core easier to maintain.
+Admins are able to create and install 2FA providers they want without needing to modify the ownCloud core.

 Writing Your Own Two-Factor Provider